The steps to planning your retirement in Quebec

 If you request your QPP at age 55, you will receive $0/month, or 0% of the pension.

 In reality, you earn 0,6% on your pensions every month until you turn 65.
-The government then guarantees you a 7,2% return on the amount owed to you until your 65th birthday.
-If you wait until you are 70, the percentage increases considerably, to about 8%.
+The government then guarantees you an annual increase of 7,2% on the amount owed to you until your 65 th birthday.
+If you wait until you are 70, the percentage increases considerably, to about 8% annually.

 What is my marital status?